Eldership Pipeline

 Elders’ Doctrine

 Our Elders joyfully affirm this below-mentioned collection of documents.
-We believe, together, these documents most accurately depict the gospel of Jesus Christ, its doctrines, and its implications:
+We believe these documents, together, accurately depict the gospel of Jesus Christ, its doctrines, and its implications: